-All nations of the Elves recognize the eight Greater Gods and Goddesses (Zenwon, Agadeon, Uleydon, Narkon, Kerea, Menea, Lyfea, and Inatea), although many Hawenti scolars used language that seems to assume a single transcendent deity named " Ö ".
-Nations of Wenti (Free Elves) often worshiped specific deities (Scions of the Gods), sometimes with epithets that distinguished them and specified their local nature.
+Ancient Elvin mythology encompasses the collection of beliefs and rituals originating in early First Age in the form of cult practices.
+These groups vary enough for it to be possible to speak of "Elvin cults" in the plural, though most of them share similarities.
+All nations of the Elves recognize the eight Greater Gods and Goddesses (Zenwon, Agadeon, Uleydon, Narkon, Kerea, Menea, Lyfea, and Inatea), although many scholars used language that seems to assume a single transcendent Almighty Creator named " Ö ".
+Nations of Wenti (Free Elves) often worship specific Deities (scions of the Gods), sometimes with epithets that distinguish them and specify their local nature.

-Pantheon of the Llewenti
+Pantheon of the Green Elves

 Eïwal Vars: Deity of hunting, Divinity of war and strength, Lord of forests and beasts